Youth and criminal law

 The police are allowed to search you if they have good reason to believe you have illegal drugs, weapons, or alcohol in your possession.
 If the police arrest you, they have the right to search you.

-The consequences of being convicted for possession of marijuana or other illegal drugs, it can be serious.
+The consequences of being convicted for possession of illegal drugs, it can be serious.
 It is a crime.
 If you are charged with possession, you should contact Legal Services Society.

 If it is your first offence, you can ask the judge for a discharge or ask the Crown for diversion (or alternative measures).
 If you meet the conditions of the discharge or if you complete the alternative measures, you will not get a criminal record.